 Besides, this mechanical fuel pump sits next to the engine, allowing hot ambient, underhood and engine temperatures (usually above 100 F or 37.8 C) to transfer to fuel lines and carburetor.

 The heat vaporizes the nonpressurized fuel in the line or carburetor.
 This vapor expands and creates bubbles that displace fuel, reducing or preventing flow altogether, creating vapor lock and causing the engine to run lean.

-Still, a modern fuel-injected system can suffer from vapor lock if pressure in the fuel line drops (faulty fuel pressure regulator, for example) and the fuel line is subjected to high temperatures, but also modern engines that may reach between 248 and 284 F (120 and 140 C) using ethanol blended fuels.
+Still, a modern fuel-injected system can suffer from vapor lock, not only if pressure in the fuel line drops (faulty fuel pressure regulator or fuel pump, for example) and the fuel line is subjected to high temperatures, but also modern engines that may reach between 248 and 284 F (120 and 140 C) using ethanol blended fuels.

 II.
 Vapor Lock Fix